 - Last day to book: 4/26/17

-Jeff Kronenberg, M.S., is an Assistant Professor at the University of Idaho School of Food Science and a Food Safety Specialist with TechHelp.
+Jeff Kronenberg, M.S., is a professor at the University of Idaho School of Food Science and a Food Safety Specialist with TechHelp.
 Over the past 31 years, he has held positions in operations and corporate quality, productivity, food safety, HACCP, and health & safety with Frito-Lay, the J.R.
 Simplot Company, PowerBar, AIB International, and the University of Idaho.
 Jeff was trained by the Food Safety Preventive Controls Alliance (FSPCA) and holds the Certificate of Training as a Lead Instructor for the FSPCA Preventive Controls for Human Food Course.
 He has many years of experience in providing food safety training and was involved in developing and reviewing FSPCA the training curriculum.